benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

 Next let's look at the `ht_get` function.
 First it calculates the hash, modulo the `_capacity` (the size of the entries array), which is done by ANDing with `_capacity - 1`.
 This is only possible because, as we'll see below, we're ensuring our array size is always a power of two, for simplicity.

 Then we loop till we find an empty slot, in which case we didn't find the key.
-For each non-empty slot, we use `strcmp` to check whether the key at this slot is the one we're looking for (it'll be the first one unless there was a collision).
+For each non-empty slot, we use `strcmp` to check whether the key at this slot is the one we're looking for (it'll be the first one unless there had been a collision).
 If not, we move along one slot.

 ```c
 void* ht_get(ht* table, const char* key) {